-The Husick Group specializes in using Controlled Remote Viewing and Reverse Speech to help our clients obtain information that may be difficult or impossible to find by ordinary means.
+The Husick Group specializes in using Controlled Remote Viewing to help our clients obtain information that may be difficult or impossible to find by ordinary means.

-Controlled Remote Viewing and Reverse Speech can be a powerful combination, often providing complementary types of data.
+Controlled Remote Viewing can be a powerful combination, often providing complementary types of data.
 We can use either or both of these tools on a project, as desired by the client.

 Controlled Remote Viewing – or CRV – consists of a scientifically developed, step-by-step methodology designed to allow a Viewer to perceive and describe information about a designated target that would not ordinarily be accessible to the physical senses due to time, distance or shielding.